 Everyone has their own problems to deal with.
 It is easy to forget that when we are looking in from the outside.
 We only see one dimension of a relationship or situation.

-It wasn’t till years later, when the husband left the wife for her best friend that I got to hear a small part of what went on in their family home.
+It wasn’t until years later when the husband left the wife for her best friend that I got to hear a small part of what went on in their family home.
 It was not pretty.
 Actually, it was downright ugly.
-As an adult, I was shocked to find out what was going on within my ‘perfect family’.
-That realisation opened my eyes up to what can be going on in the shadows.
+As an adult, I was shocked to find out what was going on in my ‘perfect family’.
+That realization opened my eyes up to what can be going on in the shadows.

 Everyone has their own problems to deal with.